• Skip to primary navigation

 Tweet

-464 Shares
+520 Shares

-Naturally sweetened cranberry sauce in a blue bowl with a spoon set over the rim.
+honey cranberry sauce in a blue bowl with a spoon set over the rim.

-Cranberry sauce is the often unsung hero of Thanksgiving.
+Cranberry sauce is often the unsung hero of Thanksgiving.
 That flavor you have once a year that seems like a subtle side character but in truth, defines the whole show.
 I’m obviously a fan, although I know some aren’t.
 But for those of you that don’t like it, I dare to ask… maybe you just haven’t had the good stuff yet?

 The kicker?
 It is soooo easy!
-It takes about 15 – 20 mins to make and most of that time, you’re just casually stirring a pot every 2-3 minutes.
+It takes about 20 mins to make and most of that time, you’re just casually stirring a pot every 2-3 minutes.
 NBD right?

 • Fresh Whole Cranberries – pick the freshest whole cranberries you can find.

 • Fresh Orange – pick a fresh juicy orange.
 You’ll use both the zest and the juice.
+If you don’t like orange cranberry sauce and want to make the orange flavor less prominent, leave the zest out or use less.

 How to make honey cranberry sauce